rsezille/Spectral-Frontiers/Documentation/Features.md

 ### Board

-- BoardLight has their intensity and range randomly changing over time
+- BoardLight lights have their intensity and range randomly changing over time
-- BoardLight doesn't emit light during day, and does emit full light during night
+- BoardLight lights don't emit light during day, and do emit full light during night
+- Shadows under entities have their opacity changing according to the SunLight intensity (day/night)

 ### Mission